Keila-Camarillo/zillow_project/README.md

     * Do homes in Orange county affect property value?
     * Do homes in Ventura county affect property value?

-* Develop a Model to predict if a customer will churn
+* Develop a Model to predict property

     - Use drivers identified in explore to build predictive models of different types
     - Evaluate models on train and validate data